theforeman/puppet-puppet/README.md

 you have installed.
 By default the module will configure for the latest version available.

+# Soft Dependencies

+If you use a OS which uses systemd you may consider to download `camptocamp/systemd` module for compatibility.
+It is **only** needed if you use the **puppetserver** feature.

 # Contributing

 * Fork the project